 Decorative concrete predominantly used indoors

-The type of clean, materials used and process will vary based on your concrete flooring type.
+The type of clean, materials used and the process will vary based on your concrete flooring type.
 A professional concrete floor cleaning service will be able to determine which is best suited to your situation, to both provide the best clean, while also ensuring no unnecessary damage is done to your flooring.

 It is vital that you don’t attempt a clean until you know the appropriate method and chemicals for your specific concrete floor to avoid unnecessary damage.